Bala and Festiniog Railway: History

-The Bala and Festiniog was vested in the Great Western Railway on 1 July 1910.
+The Bala and Festiniog was vested in the Great Western Railway on 1 July 1910 by the Great Western Railway (General Powers) Act 1910 (10 Edw.
+7 & 1 Geo.
+5. c. xxii).
 On nationalisation in 1948 management of the line passed to the Western Region of British Railways.

 The line closed to passengers in 1960 and to freight in 1961.
 An unusual feature of freight operation on the line was the carriage of gauge slate wagons (provided by the GWR) on standard gauge transporter wagons between and Blaenau Ffestiniog where the wagons were off-loaded in the large station yard and their loads of dressed slate transferred to standard gauge GWR wagons for carriage back the way they had come then on via Manod and Bala.

 The building of the Llyn Celyn reservoir necessitated the flooding of the line.
 A diversion was considered but never built.
 A short section from to remained open but was eventually closed in 1965.

 The summit of the line was at which lay at 1278 ft above sea level.
 The line served an extremely remote area of North Wales, most of which was not served by a main road until the A4212 road opened in the early 1960s.